Admissions Policy 2021-22

 At Breadsall Hill Top Primary School we follow the policies and procedures as set out by Derby City Council Admissions.
 Below is a summary of the admission and appeals policy but for more information please go to: Admission arrangements and policies | Derby City Council

-The current Pupil Admission Number (PAN) for Breadsall Hilltop Primary School is 75.
+The current Pupil Admission Number (PAN) for Breadsall Hilltop Primary School is 75 (Reducing to 60 from September 2021).

 The school serves a catchment area but there is no automatic right to a place in our school.